 Attorney Fees Clause

 When a contract is breached, it often results in a lawsuit.
 Because these lawsuits can be very expensive, many contracts include an attorney fees clause that addresses the cost of a lawsuit.
 With an attorney fees clause, the losing party in a legal dispute is legally bound to pay for the expenses of the other party resulting from the lawsuit.
 In addition to attorney's fees, this clause can require repayment for witness fees and any other costs occurred by the winning party.

 If you need help with a clause in an agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.